Marco4413/CP77-BetterSleeves/README.md

 It's highly customizable thanks to blacklists and whitelists that can be managed in-game through CET.

-If you've got Codeware installed, this mod also syncs inventory sleeves and allows you to manually roll up/down sleeves in photo mode.
+This mod also syncs inventory sleeves and allows you to manually roll up/down sleeves in photo mode.

 There are currently 2 mods which already do what this mod does:
 - [Sleeves (DJ_Kovrik)](https://www.nexusmods.com/cyberpunk2077/mods/3309)